-IOGT NTO Movement in partnership with Blue Cross Youth Community Based Organization (BCYCBO) have facilitated a ”Youth United Against Alcohol Harm” project in Kisumu Kenya (East Africa), the project focus on reducing alcohol harm and promoting a sober lifestyle to the youth in community.
+IOGT NTO Movement in partnership with Blue Cross Youth Community Based Organization (BCYCBO) have facilitated a "Youth United Against Alcohol Harm” project in Kisumu Kenya (East Africa), the project focuses on reducing alcohol harm and promoting a sober lifestyle to the youth in the community.

-Beisy has now been able to start her own modelling group which is named ” Support the Dream” which works with youth and children on modelling and imparting communication skills that enables them to advocate and educate for effect of alcohol and other drugs in their communities.
+Beisy has now been able to start her own modeling group which is named " Support the Dream” which works with youth and children on modeling and imparting communication skills that enables them to advocate and educate for the effect of alcohol and other drugs in their communities.